-Figure 7.
-Monthly chlorophyll-a concentrations measured between June and September on sampling dates between 1983 and 2021 (n = 102).
-The value closest to the 15^{th} day of the month was chosen to represent the monthly value in cases with multiple monthly samples.
+Figure 8.
+Monthly chlorophyll-a concentrations measured between June and September over the long term sampling dates between 1983 and 2022 (n = 106).
+The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.
 Line graph is overlain by TP concentrations.